search icon

 • Dividends: A stockholder can receive a share of the company’s earnings in the form of dividends.

-• Tax Benefits: If you sell your stock for more than you paid for it, you may benefit from paying capital gains taxes instead of ordinary income tax.
-If you want to know more about tax advantages, be sure to talk to a qualified accountant.
+• Tax Benefits: If an investor sells their stock for more than they paid for it, they may benefit from paying capital gains taxes instead of ordinary income tax.
+If anyone wants to know more about tax advantages, it’s wise to talk to a qualified accountant.

-• Voting Power: If you don’t agree with company management, why not vote for a change?
-Voting rights can be a powerful thing.
+• Voting Power: If someone doesn’t agree with company management, they can vote for a change.
+Voting rights can be a powerful thing, especially if lots of shareholders agree.

 • Limited liability: When a company encounters financial trouble, shareholders aren’t personally liable for any loss.